 SmileLife is a decent at-home aligner if you are looking for something that doesn’t involve a lot of dentist visits and can be done from the comfort of your own home.
 However, it is in the more expensive range in comparison to competitors such as Straight My Teeth which is just £999.

-These aligners are only suitable for those with mild to moderate orthodontic issues, so if you think you may not be a candidate, Invisalign may be a better option.
+These aligners are only suitable for those with mild to moderate orthodontic issues.
+So, if you think you may not be a candidate, Invisalign may be a better option.
 And, with Invisalign, you get in-person check-ups which some prefer to remote monitoring.

-And, if you are still undecided, then we recommend getting a consultation with your nearest Invisalign provider to discuss your treatment options further.
+And, if you are still undecided, we recommend getting a consultation with your nearest Invisalign provider to discuss your treatment options further.